I think you'll agree with me when I say:

 Customer Lifetime = 1 / Monthly Churn Rate

-In this post, since we're using monthly metrics like MRR and monthly churn rate, we also want to keep Customer Lifetime in terms of months.
+Since we're using monthly metrics like MRR and monthly churn rate in this post, we also want to keep Customer Lifetime in months.

-You can use ARR, average annual recurring revenue, or yearly churn rate as well but that's not recommended unless you know your business model converts a few, high-value customers in long sales cycles.
+You can use ARR, average annual recurring revenue, or yearly churn rate, but that's not recommended unless you know your business model converts a few high-value customers in long sales cycles.

 Calculating LTV